ale-fuentes-ar/api-rest-cloud-lab-2024/README.md

 3. create a work folder
 4. start `git init`
 5. link with our remote repository `git remote add <url-of-our-remote-repository>`
-6. after add or change some file, to do synchronize
+6. after adding or changing some files, to do synchronize

 ```bash
 git commit -m"some message"